The Ives Manufacturing Company was an American toy manufacturer from 1868 to 1932. It was founded

 clockwork trains.
 On December 22, 1900 a fire

-destroyed the plant and all tooling.
+destroyed the plant along with all dies, molds and tooling.
 Afterwards Ives was able to design an entirely new toy line for 1901.

 This new line included both cast iron and stamped steel 'O' gauge trains and 1 gauge clockwork trains that were